How to Disable Startup Programs on Windows? — Change or Turn Off Autorun Apps

 According to MacPaw’s support statistics, adding 5 extra programs to Autorun slows down your boot time by 20 seconds.
 That’s because most of your applications come from different developers.
-It’s natural they are competing for PC memory, each trying to get its share of CPU resources — literally like snakes in a jar.
-They would add themselves to Autorun and busting them out is not easy.
+It’s natural they are competing for PC's memory, each trying to get its share of CPU resources — much like snakes in a jar.
+They would add themselves to Autorun and switching them off is not easy.
 Some apps, though useful in theory, are extremely memory-hungry.
-For instance, game launchers like Steam or Origin eat up pretty much of your computer’s RAM.
+For instance, game launchers like Steam or Origin eat up pretty much all of a regular computer’s RAM.
 You may safely switch them off until the next time you need them.

-In a nutshell, apps that run upon Windows startup are all real apps.
+In a nutshell, many that launch when the Windows startup are memory eaters.
 They demand memory and waste your CPU resources, and not all of them are necessary to you.
 The more apps in Autorun, the slower the performance of your PC.
-Further down, we will tell you how manually clean Autorun.
+Further down, we will tell you how manually clean the Autorun.

 How Do I Know What to Disable?

-Ways to Disable Startup Programs in Windows 10
+Ways to Disable Startup Programs in Task Manager